AnnaTran96/addresslookup/README.md

 }
 ```

-What I would like to return is the response from getAdress API rather than the body of this request.
+Although the CORS issue has been solved, the response above returns the response from client side rather than the expected response from getAddress' API.